TheFlash2k/CY243-L/Deployment/Quiz/Quiz-1/README.md

 # Quiz - 1

 Good luck for the quiz.
-Make sure to run the `check` command to check your work.
+Make sure to run the `checker` command to check your work.